 The first qualifying round

-Please send in a recording of yourself of three songs on CD, or put the recordings on your myspace-site and send us the url.
+Candidates from abroad will be selected beforehand by means of a recording of three songs, to be sent in by the candidate.
 Two songs are to be chosen from the jazz-songlist: one jazz-swing and one jazz-ballad.
-The third song is a free choice.
+The third song is the candidate's choice.

 The accompaniment should be bass, drums and piano or guitar, but piano or guitar only will do.
 The recording doesn’t have to be made in a professional studio as long as the sound is clear enough to give a good impression of the performer.